 Hours can be counted after the first day of school freshman year, all the way to the end of the 3rd 9-weeks senior year.
 Seniors MUST enter hours by 3:00pm on March 26, 2021 to count towards the graduation cords.

 Things to Know About Community Service

-EFFECTIVE FEBRUARY 2016: Hours can be entered any time, but the deadline for entry is the end of the 3rd 9 Weeks Senior Year.
+Hours can be entered any time, but the deadline for entry is the week after SPRING BREAK.
 Students are encouraged to stay on top of their hours so that they will be verified in a timely manner.